Cinnabon, who? These Ultimate Gluten Free Cinnamon Rolls will put Cinnabon to shame! Warm, gooey, and SOFT, you won’t believe they’re gluten free.

 - Spread the filling over the surface of the dough, leaving a ½-inch border at the far edge to seal.
 Roll up jelly roll style and place seam side down.
 Using a piece of dental floss, position it underneath the roll and pull it up on both sides.
 Crisscross it and pull down to cut each roll.
 You can also use a serrated knife if you don't have dental floss, but first place the entire roll in the freezer for 15 minutes.
 This will allow you to cut it cleanly.

 - Place rolls into a greased baking dish (depending on the size of your rolls, you'll need either a square 8 by 8 inch or a rectangular 9 by 13-inch pan or similar).
-Cover with plastic wrap.
-If baking the rolls the morning, place them in the refrigerator overnight.
+Cover with plastic wrap and proof again until noticeably larger, but not quite doubled in size.
+(If baking the rolls the next morning, place them in the refrigerator overnight at this point).

-- Remove from the fridge about an hour before you plan to bake them (to allow them to come to room temperature and finish their second rise).
+- If rolls have been refrigerated overnight, remove from the fridge about an hour before you plan to bake them (to allow them to come to room temperature and finish their second rise).
 They should rise until puffed and noticeably larger, but not quite double in size.

 - Preheat the oven to 350° F. When the rolls have risen sufficiently (they will rise more in the oven), remove the plastic wrap and bake for 20-25 minutes (larger rolls may take 5 minutes longer), or until golden brown.
 Frost as desired.